jamalcopeland/threat-hunting-scenario-tor/README.md

 ### 1. Searched the `DeviceFileEvents` Table

-I searched the DeviceFileEvents table for any file that had the string “tor” in it and discovered that the user “employee” downloaded a Tor installer.
+I searched the DeviceFileEvents table for any file that had the string “tor” in it and discovered that the user “labuser” downloaded a Tor installer.
 This resulted in many Tor-related files being copied to the desktop and the creation of a file called `tor-shopping-list.txt` on the desktop.
 These events began at `2025-10-02T09:15:23.0000000Z`.

 **Query used to locate events:**